Accepting applications: 2025-2026 (VSAS opens mid-to-late February)

 Contact Wendy Thompson to inquire about orthopaedic one-page application, rotation schedules, and core curriculum.

-When is the earliest Duke students are able to do a sub-internship at Duke?
+When is the earliest Duke students can do a sub-internship at Duke?

-Duke students (4th year) could potentially take the first section that is offered during the Summer Term (early May).
+Duke students (4th year) could take the first section offered during the Summer Term (early May).
 Duke students get first choice of dates before filling remaining spots with visiting students.

-When is the earliest Visiting students are notified of their acceptance?
+When are the earliest visiting students notified of their acceptance?

-Visiting students can expect to receive notification mid-to-late April (couple weeks after deadline).
+Visiting students can expect to receive notification mid-to-late April (a couple of weeks after the deadline).